Agresoft/Shooter-Tycoon/README.md

 Another simple clicker game, this is simply a test.

+-----------  Version 0.0.2_4  -----------
+- A very tiny update, added a limit to the amount of bullets you can have at one time.
+Sell the bullets to reset the limit back to zero.

 -----------  Version 0.0.2_3  -----------
 - Added a button that allows you to sell all of your current bullets.
 Each bullet